 - Report how your school fared on the checklist.
 Are there glaring omissions?
 Did the school do well?

 - Dig into how your campus determines who the Campus Security Authorities are.
 How does the school collect reports from each person?
 What kinds of training do these individuals receive?
-(The DOE’s Clery handbook specifies who must report crimes on pages 74-76).

 - Who is in charge of overseeing the school’s Clery compliance?
 Is there one individual, or is it a broader effort?
 What kind of training have they received?
 How much money does your school spend each year ensuring it complies with the Clery Act requirements?